-Many of the factors that contribute to an individual experiencing homelessness, for example mental illness, problematic substance use, criminal convictions or poverty, and the experience of homelessness itself, often have social stigma attached.
-The word "stigma" originates from the Latin language and represents the concept of tattooing or branding, and like a tattoo it can be hard to erase once a person wears it.
-However, stigma must be put aside in considerations of land use and housing development.
+Many of the factors that contribute to an individual experiencing homelessness, for example mental illness, problematic substance use, criminal convictions or poverty, and the experience of homelessness itself, have social stigma attached.
+The word "stigma" originates from Latin and represents the concept of tattooing or branding; like a tattoo, stigma can be hard to erase once a person wears it.
+Legally, stigma must be put aside in considerations of land use and housing development.